cnguyen123/node_hostname_test/README.md

 ### 14.1 HTTPS

-For production, expose the application through HTTPS.
+For production, expose the application through HTTPS, which would require:

-We may setup:

 * Real DNS name
 * Traefik Ingress
 * cert-manager
 * Let's Encrypt certificate

-Example target URL:

 ---